latviancoder/staleclosures.dev/src/pages/from-redux-to-hooks-case-study/index.md

 ## Devtools & time travel debugging

 Time travel debugging is one of those features that creates an immediate "wow" effect, but you rarely end up using it for actual work.
-Nevertheless, there is a new project called [react-rewind](https://github.com/reactrewind/react-rewind) which tries to replicate this functionality for `userReducer`.
+Nevertheless, there is a new project called [react-rewind](https://github.com/reactrewind/react-rewind) which tries to replicate this functionality for `useReducer`.

 ![Time Travel Debugging](https://github.com/reactrewind/react-rewind/raw/master/images/BrowserPreview_tmp.gif)